Trade Forex Trading

 The ask is the price at which a trader can buy the currency

-The difference between these two is what is known as the spread.
+The difference between these 2 is what is known as the spread.
 For example EURUSD may be quoted at Bid/Ask price of 1.2600/1.2602 which means the spread is the difference between the two prices which is 2 pips.
 The spread for this example is hence 2 pips.

 What is Leverage?

-Because many traders cannot afford to trade 100,000 units of currency or even 10,000 units of currency, there is the option of leverage provided in Forex which means that traders can borrow money and use this borrowed money to open trades with.
+Because many traders can not afford to trade 100,000 units of currency or even 10,000 units of currency, there is the option of leverage provided in Forex which means that forex traders can borrow money and use this borrowed money to open trades with.
 For example leverage of 100:1 means that a trader with capital of $1,000 can borrow up to 100 times using this 100:1 leverage option & therefore after borrowing using this leverage option the currency trader will have a total of $1,000 multiplied by 100, which means the trader will have a total of $100,000 and can therefore trade one standard lot of $100,000 units of currency.
-This leverage is what makes accessible to many retail traders because retail traders can begin with little capital of their own & use leverage to borrow the rest of the money required for trading currencies.
-The money that the trader deposits is referred to as their margin and one can continue borrowing money using this leverage option as long as they have the required margin in their account.
-This is why traders must have the required account balance in their account to open the trades they want, for example a trader using leverage 100:1 must have more than $1,000 in their account to be able to open and trade using standard lots.
+This leverage is what makes accessible to many retail traders because retail traders can start with little capital of their own and use leverage to borrow the rest of the money required for trading currencies.
+The money that the trader deposits is referred to as their margin and one can continue borrowing money using this leverage option as long as they have the required margin in their trading account.
+This is why the traders must have the required account balance in their account to open the trades they want, for example a trader using leverage 100:1 must have more than $1,000 in their trading account to be able to open & trade using standard lots.

 What is Trading Margin?